 From black widows to the thrill killers, DeLong continues to be fascinated by the twisted motives of the women featured on "Deadly Women."

-Now that the series is in its 13th season, here are five things we've learned from DeLong through her work on the series.
+After multiple seasons of the series, here are five things we've learned from DeLong through her work on the series.

 DeLong Has Long Challenged The Myth That "There Is No Such Thing As A Female Serial Killer"

 DeLong told Investigation Discovery that when she was starting out at the FBI, many people believed that serial killers were extremely rare — but over the years, she has seen many examples.